Skip to Content

 RECIPE DIFFICULTY-LITTLE CARE NEEDED

-If you are using tart moulds, brush the inside of the tarts with butter so removing them will be easy.
+• If you are using tart moulds, brush the inside of the tarts with butter so that removing them will be easy.

 Heat the milk(avoid boiling) over low-medium heat for 3-5 minutes.

-Once the milk is hot, take 1/2 a cup of the milk, gently pour it into the custard powder and stir with a spoon.
+Once the milk is hot, take half a cup of the milk, gently pour it into the custard powder and stir with a spoon.

 Stir until you have a smooth custard liquid without any lumps.

-Once you’ve removed all the lumps, add this dissolved custard liquid into the rest of the milk you were heating. add vanilla essence(1 tsp).
+Once you’ve removed all the lumps, add this dissolved custard liquid to the rest of the milk you were heating.

 Constantly stir to avoid lumps forming.